Workplace stress is real. Here’s how you can help alleviate it.

 Workplace stress is not an anomaly.
 Studies show that in a normal year, more than 200 million workdays are lost due to mental health conditions ($16.8 billion in employee productivity).3

 Consider working with people through your organization—from leadership to your employees—to prioritize initiatives that provide training and support to employees around mental health and workplace stress.

 At Salo, we match consultants in finance, accounting, and HR with the organizations that need their expertise.
 We’re dedicated to helping our client organizations and consultants work effectively.
-Let us know how we can help your organization.
+Connect with us today to learn how we can help your organization.